Aman0002/Json/readme.md

 It is an android application.
-It describes the simple use of JSon object to fetch the information from the internet .
+It describes the simple use of JSon data to fetch the information from the web .
-In this case we have the json object "https://itunes.apple.com/search?term=michael+jackson" and we fetch the information about MICHAEL JACKSON.
+In this app we have the json data "https://itunes.apple.com/search?term=michael+jackson" and we fetch the information about MICHAEL JACKSON.